-Paul Whitfield-Jones is a senior associate in the government global trade group of the London office.
+Paul Whitfield-Jones is counsel in the government global trade group of the London office.
 He focuses on regulatory compliance, transactional advice and investigations in the areas of economic sanctions, export controls, anti-corruption and money laundering.
 He has advised clients in a broad array of sectors, including defence, energy, finance, insurance, transport and engineering.

 Paul advises clients on: developing and testing compliance programmes; designing and delivering training; conducting investigations and submitting disclosures; liaising with regulators and supporting licence applications; and advising on complex transactions.
 He has represented clients in matters involving the Export Control Joint Unit, the Office of Financial Sanctions Implementation, HM Revenue & Customs, the US Office of Foreign Assets Control and the US State Department.